24 Examples of Eagle Scout Recommendation Letter (Template)

 • Candidate’s name: Let the commission know the specific candidate you are recommending.
 Mention their name exactly as it appears on official documentation.

-• Relationship between candidate and you: The letter should then state the nature of your relationship with the candidate.
+• Relationship between the candidate and you: The letter should then state the nature of your relationship with the candidate.
 For example, the candidate can be a friend, relative, student, neighbor, etc. Next, provide additional information about the relationship, like how long you’ve known the candidate.

 • Give your positive response towards him: Next, mention why the candidate is worth your recommendation in one or two sentences.
 Then, you can mention their most dominant positive attributes.